-Lake Almanor, the Upper Feather River's second largest reservoir, attracts more than one million visitors per year, and is the second most popular recreational lake in the Sierra Nevada after Lake Tahoe (at three million visitors per year).
+Lake Almanor, the Upper Feather River's second largest reservoir, is the eighth largest waterbody in California.
+Lake Almanor attracts more than one million visitors per year, and is the second most popular recreational lake in the Sierra Nevada after Lake Tahoe (at three million visitors per year).